willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 The attention maps we generate are those for the videos from the test set used to evaluate the accuracy of the network

-<##todo Add davide/mike reference for BEOID network>

-<##check Is the way I've attributed the UCF101 trained network sufficient, is it
-clear I didn't train it?>

 | Dataset | Stream                                            | Accuracy |
 |---------|---------------------------------------------------|----------|
 | BEOID   | Spatial                                           |    83.9% |